rootlake/StarField3D/README.md

 - [ ] Expanded HIP catalog with more stars
 - [ ] Custom telescope parameter input
 - [ ] Screenshot export functionality

+## For Instructors

+### Setting Up for Your Class

+1. **Standardize Frame Size:**
+   - Ensure all students use the same camera/telescope setup
+   - Document the standard image dimensions for your observatory
+   - Update `STUDENT_GUIDE.md` with your specific requirements

+2. **Prepare Example Data:**
+   - Add example CSV files to `web/assets/Examples/`
+   - Include corresponding images in `web/assets/images/`
+   - Examples will appear in the "Load Example" dropdown

+3. **Deploy to GitHub Pages:**
+   - Follow the GitHub Pages setup instructions above
+   - Share the GitHub Pages URL with students
+   - Students can access the tool from any device with a web browser

+### CSV Template

+Students should use the template in `web/assets/Examples/Google_Sheets_Template.csv`.
+See `STUDENT_GUIDE.md` for detailed instructions.

 ## Contributing